 Ongoing work in the laboratory is studying the fate and function of renal stem cells and their role in endogenous kidney repair.
 Based on targeting the molecular mechanisms that control a newly discovered tissue repair process, we are currently developing a new regenerative therapeutic approach for the treatment of chronic kidney diseases.

-Perhaps my most important accomplishments in recent years, with my wife Reka, are our three wonderful children, Bence, Anna, and Lilla, all born here in Los Angeles after I joined USC.
+Perhaps my most important accomplishments in recent years are my three wonderful children, Bence, Anna, and Lilla, all born here in Los Angeles after I joined USC.
 I feel it is my turn to raise and teach the next generation with the kind of courage, dedication, and strength my mother had.

 I feel very fortunate to be at USC and to be associated with the University Kidney Research Organization (UKRO).
 All the wonderful people at UKRO, board members and staff, have personal reasons for supporting kidney research, just as I do.
 It is my great honor to be involved in the efforts of this organization.
 Given my life experience and the scientific, medical, and research accomplishments and current efforts detailed above, I am prepared and eager to help UKRO accomplish its ultimate mission—finding a cure for kidney disease.